doaneian/kata/README.md

 To run:
 1. Clone this repository
+2. Checkout the develop branch
-2. Run mvn clean package
+3. Run mvn clean package
-3. Run kata-1.0-SNAPSHOT.jar
+4. Run the kata-1.0-SNAPSHOT.jar file
-4. Post to /wordSearch
+5. Post to /wordSearch

 Post body:
  - First line is comma delimited list of words to search for